 (B) Factors that add value to the service provided including but not limited to expertise, experience, accessibility, or cultural competence.

-The requirements in subsection (b) do not apply to reimbursement rate variations between providers with the same license or certification or between specialists and non-specialty providers.
+(c) The requirements in subsection (b) do not apply to reimbursement rate variations between providers with the same license or certification or between specialists and non-specialty providers.

 (3) An MCE shall establish an internal review process for a provider aggrieved by a decision under section (4) of this rule including an alternative dispute resolution or peer review process.
 An aggrieved provider may appeal the determination of the internal review to the Authority.